nus-cs2103-AY2425S1/ip/docs/README.md

 ### Functionalities supported by **Hamyo**
 1. Add and Delete Tasks
 2. Mark and Unmark Tasks
-3. List all Tasks
-4. List Tasks by Date or Keyword
+3. List all Tasks or filter by Date/ Keyword
-5. Mass Operation on Tasks (Mark, Unmark, Delete)
+4Mass Operation on Tasks (Mark, Unmark, Delete)

-## Adding Tasks
+## Adding Tasks `todo` `deadline` `event`
-Tasks that can be added include ToDo (a normal task), Deadline (a task that has to be completed before a specified date) and Event (a task that occurs between two specified dates/time)
+Tasks that can be added include ToDo (a normal task), Deadline (a task that has to be completed before a specified date) and Event (a task that occurs between two specified dates/time).

-Examples 1: `todo Study for CS2103T Finals` Adds a ToDo task with the description "Study for CS2103T Finals" to the list of tasks.
+Example 1: `todo Study for CS2103T Finals` Adds a ToDo task with the description "Study for CS2103T Finals" to the list of tasks.

 ```
 Got it.
 I've added this task: